-Check in: You must register at the office before occupying a camp site.
+Check in: You must register at the office before occupying a cabin or camp site.
 A camping unit is required to register a campsite.
-A camping unit is defined as a tent, trailer, RV or motor vehicle specifically designed for such use as a temporary residence in a campground.
+A camping unit is defined as a camper cabin, tent, trailer, RV or motor vehicle specifically designed for such use as a temporary residence in a campground.

 Parking: Only two vehicles are allowed per campsite.
 Any additional vehicles should be parked in the parking lot by the main office.
 If you have friends or family coming to visit make sure that they are aware of the two vehicle maximum at campsites.